Ango-Jay/nebula-pdf-engine/README.md

 - `size`: `'A4' | 'LETTER' | 'LEGAL'` (Default: `A4`)
 - `orientation`: `'portrait' | 'landscape'` (Default: `portrait`)
 - `padding`: `number | { top, right, bottom, left }`
+- `contentWidth`: `number`. **Optional**.
+Explicitly sets the width of the content area.
+Useful for narrow layouts (like receipts) where you want to restrict the measure area regardless of page size.

 ### `<Box>`
 A generic flexbox container.